Visitor Services Associate, Part-Time (Fri-Sun)

 - 11. Assists with maintaining the National Museum’s electronic scheduling in Altru and Google Calendar.

 - Works with visitors of all ages to support the various events sponsored by the National Museum.
-Is expected to work on a minimum of three museum-wide events per year: a) National Museum’s Gala Dinner and Silent Auction (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Family Day (January) or Natsumatsuri Family Day (August) c) JANM Family Free Days – Free Admission Family Days held quarterly on select Saturdays.
+Is expected to work on a minimum of three museum-wide events per year: a) National Museum’s Gala Dinner and Silent Auction (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu (January) c) National Museum's Family Festival Day - Natsumatsuri (August)

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.